 The OSRs, which are kept in a secure location, are available to TDChristian teachers, the principal, vice-principal, and Ontario supervisory officers for the purpose of improving each student's learning.
 Examples of items found in an OSR are school photos, report cards, Ontario Secondary School Literacy Test (OSSLT) results, psychiatric assessments and student transcripts.
-The contents of the OSR are reviewed, maintained and updated at least three times per year: at the beginning of the year, after first semester, and at the end of the year.
+The contents of the OSR are reviewed, maintained and updated at least three times per year: at the beginning of the school year, halfway through it, and at the end of it.
 Students as well as parents or guardians of students who are 18 years old or younger may request to see their OSR.